namewiz/domaingenie/design.md

 Country‑code TLDs (ccTLDs) help target a website to a specific region and increase credibility among local users.
 The library determines a default ccTLD based on the caller's IP address (when available) or the location parameter.
 If `supportedTlds` is supplied, ccTLDs not in this list are ignored.

-The `defaultTlds` array allows the caller to specify preferred extensions.
-When no extension is part of a generated label, the first element of `defaultTlds` is appended.
-If omitted, .com is assumed.
+The `defaultTld` option sets the extension appended when a generated label lacks one.
+Additional extensions can be passed via `preferredTlds` to prioritise them during generation.
+If `defaultTld` is omitted, .com is assumed.

 ## 6. Ranking Engine